 I. Application of the General Purchasing Conditions

-1. These General Purchasing Conditions apply to all contracts with commercial suppliers of MEYER WERFT GmbH & Co.
-KG – hereinafter referred to as MEYER WERFT – which are concluded as of October 1st, 2015 and the preponderant object of which is the delivery of goods and/or software and/or the production of a work (“Werkleistungen”) to MEYER WERFT.
+1. These General Purchasing Conditions apply to all contracts with commercial suppliers of Meyer Werft GmbH & Co.
+KG – hereinafter referred to as Meyer Werft – which are concluded as of May 1st, 2020 and the preponderant object of which is the delivery of goods and/or software and/or the production of a work (“Werkleistungen”) to Meyer Werft.
 The regulations set forth in these General Purchasing Conditions equally apply to the work to be produced by the supplier; subject to expressly formulated deviations, the contract on the production of a work is deemed a “contract” and the work to be produced is deemed “goods” within the meaning of these General Purchasing Conditions.
 Additional obligations assumed by the supplier do not affect the application of these General Purchasing Conditions.

 II.
 Conclusion of the Contract

-9. Amendments to the concluded contract may be made by an Order by MEYER WERFT modifying the contract and the corresponding Order Confirmation by the supplier according to Clause II.-3.
-Any other amendment to the concluded contract always requires written confirmation by MEYER WERFT.
+9. Amendments to the concluded contract may be made by an Order by Meyer Werft modifying the contract and the corresponding [Acknowledgement of the Order by the supplier according to Clause II.-3.
+Any other amendment to the concluded contract always requires written confirmation by Meyer Werft.

 III.
 Obligations of the Supplier

-2. In any case, the supplier is not allowed to entrust sub-suppliers with the performance of its obligations owed to MEYER WERFT without expressed written consent by MEYER WERFT if such sub-contracting may result in legal consequences for the contractual relationship with MEYER WERFT according to the applicable law.
+2. In any case, the supplier is not allowed to entrust sub-suppliers with the performance of its obligations owed to Meyer Werft without express prior written consent by Meyer Werft if such sub-contracting may result in legal consequences for the contractual relationship with Meyer Werft according to the applicable law.

-4. Up to the taking over by MEYER WERFT, the transport and custody of the goods and/or work is the sole responsibility of the supplier; in particular, the supplier is responsible vis-à-vis MEYER WERFT for the goods and/or work being packed suitably for transportation, being loaded in a safe manner and being transported by suitable means of transport.
-Without prejudice to its sole responsibility for transport, the supplier is additionally obliged to observe all dispatch requirements set out in the written Order MEYER WERFT.
+4. Up to the taking over by Meyer Werft, the transport and custody of the goods and/or work is the sole responsibility of the supplier; in particular, the supplier is responsible vis-à-vis Meyer Werft for the goods and/or work being packed suitably for transportation, being loaded in a safe manner and being transported by suitable means of transport.
+The goods must be packed in such manner that they may be unloaded and/or moved by forklift.
+Insofar, as goods are intended for delivery to or for being made available aboard a ship, fire retardant respectively non-inflammable packing material must be used.
+Unless agreed to the contrary in writing, the goods have to be packed in a manner allowing for safe storage outside.
+Without prejudice to its sole responsibility for transport, the supplier is additionally obliged to observe all dispatch requirements set out in the written Order Meyer Werft.
 The agreement of other delivery clauses merely involves a variation of the provisions as to transportation and transportation costs and does not modify the provisions laid down in this paragraph.

-7. Subject to promises providing for more, the supplier is obliged to hand over to MEYER WERFT newly produced, state-of-the-art goods and/or work of the agreed kind and quantity, which are of the quality and in the packaging and which comply with the labelling and marking requirements, which comply with the provisions and standards applicable to making the goods and/or work available on the market in Germany, especially in regard to product safety, prevention of accidents, industrial safety regulations and health protection, non-application of banned substances, the adherence to limiting values etc. and which fulfil the latest DIN and VDE regulations.
+7. Subject to promises providing for more, the supplier is obliged to hand over to Meyer Werft newly produced, state-of-the-art goods and/or work of the agreed kind and quantity, which are of the quality and in the packaging and which comply with the labelling and marking requirements, which comply with the provisions and standards applicable to making the goods and/or work available on the market in Germany, especially in regard to product safety, prevention of accidents, industrial safety regulations and health protection, non-application of banned substances, the adherence to limiting values etc. and which fulfil the latest DIN and VDE regulations.
 Particularly, the supplier shall ensure that the goods and/or work are not subject to deviations which might adversely affect their normal use or their economic value in Germany or the purpose made known to the supplier.
-Furthermore, the supplier shall hand over all required manuals, instructions and technical documentation as well as material on the goods and/or work to MEYER WERFT in German.
-If the goods and/or work require further specification, the supplier shall invite MEYER WERFT to exercise its right to determination in writing and a reasonable time in advance.
+Furthermore, the supplier shall hand over all required manuals, instructions and technical documentation as well as material on the goods and/or work to Meyer Werft in German respectively, for goods or work intended for a vessel, in English.
+If the goods and/or work require further specification, the supplier shall invite Meyer Werft to exercise its right to determination in writing and a reasonable time in advance.
 The supplier is not entitled to make part deliveries or to invoice them separately.

-10. Any delivery shall be accompanied by a delivery note clearly stating the order number of the Order by MEYER WERFT.
-Invoices, delivery notes and transportation documents shall correspond with the details stated in the Order by MEYER WERFT, comply with all legal requirements and shall be forwarded to MEYER WERFT separately by post and additionally by electronic means.
-Invoices shall clearly state the order number and the date of the Order by MEYER WERFT as well as the the supplier’s tax number and the name of MEYER WERFT’s employee in charge of the respective transaction.
+10. Any delivery shall be accompanied by a delivery note clearly stating the order number of the Order by Meyer Werft.
+Invoices, delivery notes and transportation documents shall correspond with the details stated in the Order by Meyer Werft, comply with all legal requirements and shall be forwarded to Meyer Werft separately by post and additionally by electronic means.
+Invoices shall clearly state the order number and the date of the Order by Meyer Werft as well as the supplier’s tax number and the name of Meyer Werft’s employee in charge of the respective transaction.
 Partial deliveries or final instalment deliveries agreed upon shall be identified as such in the delivery note and in the invoice.

-13. Statutory rights of the supplier to withold or to suspend performance imposed on him and to raise defences or counterclaims are excluded, except when the corresponding counterclaim of the supplier against MEYER WERFT is due and undisputed or has been finally adjudicated upon or when despite written warning, MEYER WERFT has committed a fundamental breach of its obligations, which are due and arise out of the same contractual relationship, and has not offered any adequate security.
+13. Statutory rights of the supplier to withhold or to suspend performance imposed on him and to raise defences or counterclaims are excluded, except when the corresponding counterclaim of the supplier against Meyer Werft is due and undisputed or has been finally adjudicated upon or when despite written warning, Meyer Werft has committed a fundamental breach of its obligations, which are due and arise out of the same contractual relationship, and has not offered any adequate security.